TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Linkhandler/Index.rst

-The PageTSconfig of the LinkHandler is being used in sysext `recordlist` in class :php:`\TYPO3\CMS\Recordlist\LinkHandler\RecordLinkHandler` which does not contain Hooks or Slots.
+The PageTSconfig of the LinkHandler is being used in sysext `recordlist` in class :php:`\TYPO3\CMS\Recordlist\LinkHandler\RecordLinkHandler` which does not contain Hooks.

 Enable page id field
 --------------------